Ada-Developers-Academy/core-unit-1/intro-to-object-oriented-programming/instance-methods.md

 - What do we know about the method being called?
   - What is to the right of the `.` (dot operator)?
   - Is it a method being invoked, with `()` at the end?
-  - Where is this method being defined?
-Is it inside of the class definition?
+  - Where is this method defined?
+Is it inside the class definition?

-Once we've determined where the method is being defined, we can trace the code into that method definition.
+Once we've determined where the method is defined, we can trace the code into that method definition.

 For example, let's consider debugging this: